gitter-badger/sassafras/README.md

     bower install sassafras

 That's it!
 Just make sure you have all of the dependencies in the root folder of your project.

+Please note: There is also a downloadable npm package for sassafras as well.
+If you would like to install it via npm, then run `npm install sassafras_io`.
+However, the npm package is depreciated at the current moment in time.
+Right now all package support is through bower.
+The npm package will be updated in the future, however it is not currently recieving updates.

 ## Usage